hdert/2019.py/README.md

 # 2019.py
-all python code from 2019
+most of my python code from 2019 some code mightn't work due to dependencies or otherwise.